MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 > [!Note]
 > Whether setting the working hours for a day or longer, make sure the time zone reflects where the resource is located, which is configured on the resource form.

-In Field Service versions **v8.8.40** or later, you can use a new custom input for recurring working hours, where resources can have different working hours on different days of the week, which recurs until a selected end day.
-You can add breaks or split the workhours of the Resource into different capacities
+In Field Service versions **v8.8.40** or later, you can use a new custom input for recurring working hours, where resources can have different working hours on different days of the week, which will recur until a selected end day.
+You can add breaks or split the resource's work hours into different capacities, as needed.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of custom work hours on a bookable resource.](./media/Resource-Work-Hours-Custom.png)